 Once upon a timeless day, Love existed.
 Love had its history, but Love never had a beginning.
 Love sustained all life.
 It served as the fuel for every endeavor, the fire for each heart, the source of all ambition, and the genius behind human invention.
-It was pure, natural, and strong enough for my people’s needs.
+Pure and natural, love’s strength served my people well.

 Many years passed before the Avarites isolated Love for a more potent effect.
-However, the isolated force was no longer Love, it was a mere derivative.
-It resembled Love, in that it created a faithful desire in the hearts of men, but the side effects were dreadful.
+However, we could not consider the isolated force to be Love, but a mere derivative.
+It resembled Love, in that it created a faithful desire in the hearts of men, but the dreadful side effects betrayed its true nature.

 Oh, let none tell you that we were ignorant of its destructive capabilities!
-In the beginning, it was used exclusively for that purpose.
+In the beginning, they used it exclusively for that purpose.
 The Avarites stored it in a tall building of steel and stone, guarded by its own power.
-The great isolated force had to be locked away for the good of all, while we fed off of it for the betterment of our people, the advancement of our race, and the progress of our society.
+The great isolated force had to be locked away for the good of all.

 The Avarites grew stronger.
 They stood over the rest, leading the way for progress with Enrichment in their hands.
-They told us what to think, what to say, what to do, who was to be trusted, and, above all, who was in control.
-It was our patriotic duty, our human right and requirement, to bow to the Avarites’ whim.
+They told us what to think, what to say, what to do, who to trust, and above all, who to obey.
+Obligated to do our patriotic duty, our human right and requirement, we bowed to the Avarites’ whim.